 Universal Credit is a payment to help with your living costs and your housing cost.
 You may be able to get it if you’re on a low income and either in work or out of work.

 Before making a claim watch a guide to claiming Universal Credit .

 Information about claiming UC for families with more than two children.

 Help with Council Tax is not included in your Universal Credit payment.
 The Department for Work and Pensions will no longer accept a claim for Council Tax Reduction at the same time as you claim UC.

-If you don't send your Council Tax Reduction claim to us when you apply for Universal Credit you may lose benefit entitlement as we may not be able to backdate it.
+If you don't send your Council Tax Reduction claim to us when you apply for UC you may lose benefit entitlement as we are not able to backdate it.

 email: click to email us